Target Corporation: Nomenclature

 This practice began to be revised in 2018 and became more widespread in 2019 as the Group Team Leader became the Group Operations Director.
 District Team Leader became the District Senior Director.
 The Store Team Leader became Store Director.
 Executive Team Leaders were shortened to Executive Team Lead.
 Other Team Leaders retained their title though some of the department names changed such as Guest Service Team Leader was renamed Service & Engagement Team Leader.
-Front of store team members was renamed Guest Advocates.
+Front of store team members were renamed Guest Advocates.
 Specialty areas in Style, Beauty and Tech are considered Consultants.
 Other areas such as General Merchandise, Presentation, Inbound, Fulfillment, Food Service and Reverse Logistics are considered Experts, and Assets Protection and Security Officers are Specialists.
 Distribution centers and the supply chain including corporate office refers to its employees as Team members, Operations manager, Senior operations manager, Distribution Director, Problem Solvers, and Leads.